 Kennedy’s announcement kick-started the greatest burst of innovation and engineering in human history.
 In early 1960 the US space agency NASA had launched a project to build a rocket that could put three men into space with a view to eventually orbiting, and possibly even landing on, the Moon.
 It was called Apollo.

 Named after the Greek god of light, this project would see humans riding through the heavens like Apollo on his chariot.

-At its peak it would employ 400,000 people, involve over 20,000 companies and universities, and it all cost much much more than the Manhattan Project which had split and atom and created an atomic bomb during the Second World War.
+At its peak, it would employ 400,000 people, involve over 20,000 companies and universities, and it all cost much much more than the Manhattan Project which had split an atom and created an atomic bomb during World War Two.

 Scientists considered various ways to get humans to the Moon, and safely back again.
 They explored the idea of blasting several rockets into orbit, where they would combine and go to the Moon.